Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification

-See the results in Fig.~\ref{fig:precision_recall_index}.
-We observe that Hierarchical OMP consistently outperforms standard OMP in both precision and recall.
+As it can be observed in \Cref{fig:precision_recall_index}, HB-OMP consistently outperforms OMP in both precision and recall.
 This demonstrates the effectiveness of incorporating hierarchical structure into sparse coding for improved concept recovery.

-\subsection{Real-world Experiments}
+\subsection{Real-World Experiments}

-In this section, we evaluate HCEP on real-world image classification tasks.
-First, given a class (which is a leaf node), we estimate the class embeddings by taking the mean of the CLIP \cite{radford_learning_2021} image embeddings for images belonging to that class.
-For the non-leaf synsets, we estimate their embeddings using the mean of their children's embeddings.
-Next, we construct the hierarchical dictionary as described in Eq.~\eqref{eq:full_dictionary}.
-We keep this fixed dictionary for all experiments.
-We next provide the overall experiment settings; more details are in \cref{app:real_data_experiment_details}.

-\myparagraph{Hierachical Orthogonality and Well-Clustered Synsets in Real-world Datasets} To test the validity of the hierarchical orthogonality \citep{park_geometry_2025} condition in real-world datasets, we measure the cosine similarity between the difference vectors of child-parent pairs and their parents, as seen in Fig.~\ref{fig:orthogonality_test_imagenet} for ImageNet (see Fig.~\ref{fig:orthogonality_test_cifar100} for CIFAR-100).
-We find that the average cosine similarity is close to zero.
-However, if child and random non-parent pairs are considered, the average cosine similarity is significantly different from zero.
-We also test the well-clustered synset condition (Prop. \ref{prop:well_clustered_hierarchy}) on ImageNet in \cref{fig:well_clustered_branches}, showing that most branches are tightly clustered and well-separated from other branches.
+In this section, we evaluate \ours{} on real-world image classification tasks.
+We first describe how we construct the hierarchy and dictionary, then present the experimental setting and results.
+More details are provided in \Cref{app:real_data_experiment_details}.